The Catalpa Handbook

 • Budget envelope

-• The result of the Partnership and Growth team doing the initial review of the basic BD Selection Opportunity Criteria and also share the whole Criteria template so people can have a read-through of the criteria before the meeting.
+• The result of the Partnership and Growth team doing the initial review of the basic and also share the whole Criteria template so people can have a read-through of the criteria before the meeting.

 (ii) Good to have information (i.e. highly desirable if the Manager - Partnerships and Growth can obtain / request it prior to the meeting but if impossible to obtain at this point the Go / No Go meeting should still be held in its absence):